-In keeping with the Vision, Mission and Core Values of Canadian University College, there are provisions for the intellectual, physical, social and spiritual development of students.
-Canadian University College operates in accordance with the philosophy and goals of the Seventh-day Adventist Church, including matters of lifestyle and doctrine.
+In keeping with the Vision, Mission and Core Values of Burman University, there are provisions for the intellectual, physical, social and spiritual development of students.
+Burman University operates in accordance with the philosophy and goals of the Seventh-day Adventist Church, including matters of lifestyle and doctrine.
 Aspects of student life are addressed in the Calendar of Events and Student Handbook.

-Canadian University College is dedicated to the development of model citizens.
-To this end the University College recognizes and upholds the following student rights while emphasizing that with rights and freedoms there is commensurate responsibility.
+Burman University recognizes and upholds the following student rights while emphasizing that rights and freedoms come with commensurate responsibility: